 10 Apr Tokyo Apartment Hunting With KemushiChan

-Awhile back, we had the honor and pleasure of apartment hunting with our friend and well-known Tokyo-based YouTuber, KemushiChan ロレッタ (Loretta).
+Awhile back, we had the pleasure of apartment hunting with our friend and well-known Tokyo-based YouTuber, KemushiChan ロレッタ (Loretta).

 We had a great time assisting with her apartment hunt, which she documented on her channel.

 Here we will take a look at some of the stuff that she found exciting, with extra notes from the Apts.jp team.

 We showed her three different apartments; all of them were 1LDK (1 bedroom with a separate living-dining room).

 Jason with Apts.jp, looking very prepared as usual.

 The first apartment we got to show her was a model room.
 A model room is when the property management company sets up an apartment with furnishings/appliances, so `you can imagine` what the place would look like if you were to live in it.

 A sweet point about this apartment was that there was an ample amount of storage: potential spice racks, bookcases, generous shoe storage.